rwyattwalker/obsidian-activity-graph/README.md

 # Activity Graph

 Render a GitHub-style activity heatmap from Dataview queries.
+The defining feature is that you write native Dataview queries directly (no custom DSL).

 ## Requirements